 The Copperhead would be perfect for a smaller shooter who may have issues with a standard height and weight long gun.
 The SIG Copperhead is easier to handle than a handgun and more accurate as well.
-The gun’s modularity and ability to add optics and lights also makes it better than a handgun.
+The gun’s modularity and ability to add optics and lights also make it better than a handgun.

 The Copperhead has very low recoil and is incredibly comfortable to shoot.
 Even when you are improperly using the pistol brace.
 The gun barely moves between shots and shooting rapidly is controllable and comfortable.
 More so than any traditional handgun.

-With the Copperhead you can back up to ranges of 50 yards and hit your target.
-The Copperhead’s brace, and size make it incredibly easy to control.
+With the Copperhead, you can back up to ranges of 50 yards and hit your target.
+The Copperhead’s brace and size make it incredibly easy to control.
 That’s the main benefit the Copperhead has over a standard handgun.
 It’s easier to control and shooting the weapon at longer ranges is also much easier.

 A big complaint I have is the fact the Copperhead doesn’t come with any sights.
-For a weapon that retails for over a grand I’d expect some kind of sights.
+For a weapon that retails for over a grand, I’d expect some kind of sights.
 I ended up attaching my favorite mini red dot the Burris Fastfire 3 onto it.

 The combination of the two makes a very efficient system that makes it easy to make shots, even for new shooters.
-I placed this gun in several new shooters hands and most were delighted at how easy it was to hit a target.
-In my hands I have no problems putting round after round into the chest of a target at 50 yards.
+I placed this gun in several new shooter’s hands and most were delighted at how easy it was to hit a target.
+In my hands, I have no problems putting round after round into the chest of a target at 50 yards.
 The weapon is capable of impressive accuracy and you’ll be ringing steel to the point where it’s almost boring.

 The grip itself is a slight downfall.
 It’s comfortable, but a little short for me.
 My pinky is almost hanging off the edge like a subcompact handgun.
 Then again, I guess this weapon is a subcompact in its own way.

 The weapon is also very reliable.
 It eats anything.
 This includes brass, aluminum, and steel cased ammo.
-On top of that it also has no issues with jacketed hollow points.
+On top of that, it also has no issues with jacketed hollow points.
 It eats it all and the cleaning requirement is almost non-existent.
-It’s not picky, and while you shouldn’t ignore maintenance requirements, you won’t need to worry about long range days clogging your gun up.
+It’s not picky, and while you shouldn’t ignore maintenance requirements, you won’t need to worry about long-range days clogging your gun up.

 The Copperhead Purpose